bazelbuild/rules_go/go/nogo.rst

       return nil, nil
     }

-Any diagnostics reported by the analyzer will fail compilation.
-Do not emit diagnostics unless they are severe enough to warrant interrupting the compiler.
+Any diagnostics reported by the analyzer will stop the build.
+Do not emit diagnostics unless they are severe enough to warrant stopping the build.

 Each analyzer must be written as a `go_tool_library`_ rule and must import a `go_tool_library`_ version of the package `analysis`_ target.
 This rule is